Ben Schmidt - A success story

 Rotherham Golf Club is the ideal place to satisfy your corporate golf requirements.

-The event, which takes place over three days in August and attracts players from all around the world.
+A 36 hole event that takes place in August and attracts players from all around the world.